• Top Suggestions

 Being coachable means you are open to being taught and trained in order to improve.
 You understand you are not perfect, there is always room to grow, and you show appreciation for a coach’s time and feedback by actively listening and learning from them.

-Below are a few traits of coachable athletes to practice and make habit:
+Below are a few traits of coachable athletes that you can practice and make habit:

-• Look coach in the eye when talking
+• Look your coach in the eye when talking

 • Be open minded and humble when receiving feedback